tangjianpku/LINE/README.md

 #Introduction

-This is a large-scale information network embedding toolkit.
-It applies to a variety of networks including directed, undirected, binary or weighted edges.
+This is the LINE toolkit developed for embedding very large-scale information networks.
+It is suitable to a variety of networks including directed, undirected, binary or weighted edges.
+The LINE model is quite efficient, which is able to embed a network with millions of vertices and billions of edges on a single machine within a few hours.

 Contact: Jian Tang, Microsoft Research Asia, jiatang@microsoft.com, tangjianpku@gmail.com